puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

 The new step statuses are:

-* `initializing` (unresolved): The workflow run resource has been created, but the execution backend (Tekton, metadata API) is not running yet.
+* `initializing` (unresolved): The run resource has been created, but the execution backend (Tekton, metadata API) is not running yet.
 * `pending` (unresolved): The execution backend started and the step is waiting for all of its `when`-conditions to be satisfiable (*not* satisfied) before running.